CopernicusMarineInsitu/INSTACTraining/Presentations/README.md

-* CMEMS_INSTAC_IBI_Training_Intro.pptx: support for the presentation made during the IBI Training in Lisboa, December 2015.
+* CMEMS_INSTAC_IBI_Training_Intro.pptx: support for the presentation made during the [IBI Training](http://marine.copernicus.eu/web/99-next-sessions.php?item=2577) in Lisboa, 10-11 December 2015.
-* TrainingINSTAC201512.pdf: support for the presentation made during the Med Training in La Spezia, December 2015.
+* CMEMS_INSTAC_Med_Training.pdf: support for the presentation made during the [Med Training](http://marine.copernicus.eu/web/99-next-sessions.php?item=2576) in La Spezia, 3-4 December 2015.
 It contains a presentation but also a complete description of some exercises in [Ocean Data View](https://odv.awi.de/) and in Python.